mattrogan/mattrogan/README.md

 - 👋 Hi, I’m @mattrogan!
-- 🎓 I’m a Junior Backend Developer for <a href="https://www.cubic-interactive.com/">Cubic Interactive Ltd.</a> where I work on Rapport3c and Gekko.
-My skills for this include C#, SQL Server, Docker, and Azure DevOps
+- 🎓 I’m a Junior Back End Developer for <a href="https://www.cubic-interactive.com/">Cubic Interactive Ltd.</a> where I work on Rapport3c and Gekko.
-- 🌐 I have also experiences in languages from when I did my degree at University of York.
-These include: Python (Flask, Django, Pygame, Numpy/Pandas/Scikit), Java (OOP, LibGDX), C, and Haskell.
+- 🌐 As a back end developer, my skill set includes using C# (EF Core, ASP.NET MVC, RESTful APIs, Unit Tests with TDD, Functional Tests), SQL Server, Docker, and Azure DevOps.
+These are used in an Agile development environment.
 - 📫 You can reach me via my website: www.matt-rogan.co.uk or by my social media (in my profile)